sparsity-xyz/nova-app-template/README.md

 # Nova App Template

-This repository provides a template for building and deploying verifiable TEE applications on the [NovaStack](https://github.com/sparsity-xyz/nova-stack) (or [Nova platform](https://sparsity.cloud/), if you prefer a managed infrastructure).
+This repository provides a template for building and deploying verifiable TEE applications on the [Nova Stack](https://github.com/sparsity-xyz/nova-stack) (or [Nova platform](https://sparsity.cloud/), if you prefer a managed infrastructure).
 Its primary goal is to demonstrate NovaStack's core features and provide developers with a ready-to-use foundation.

 The template covers: